-Telepractice: When using video therapy, Shoreline's clinicians use a platform called Blink Session.
-This platform is only used for hosting video therapy sessions and scheduling.
-We store identifying information required for booking sessions (name, birth date, phone number, and email) but NO health information about assessment results and therapy on Blink Session.
+Blink Session: Shoreline's clinicians use a platform called Blink Session.
+This platform is used for hosting video therapy sessions, scheduling, and documentation (progress notes, assessments).
+We store identifying information required for booking sessions (name, birth date, phone number, and email).
 This software complies with the requirements set out in PHIA for private practice clinics.
 The servers are not located in Canada; this is permissible for private clinics.
 Shoreline has a Business Associate Agreement (BAA) with Blink Session to protect information held on their server.
 Blink Session's website: https://blinksession.com/

 Quickbooks: Shoreline uses Intuit Quickbooks Canada for billing and bookkeeping.
 Clients' names and contact information are stored in Quickbooks.
 This software complies with the requirements set out in PHIA for private practice clinics.
 The servers are located in Canada.
 Quickbook's website: www.quickbooks.intuit.ca

 Proton Mail: Shoreline uses Proton Mail for email communication.
 It is an end-to-end encrypted email service based in Switzerland.
 Proton Mail's website: www.protonmail.com

 Shoreline maintains cyber security insurance coverage for its activities and employees.
 This coverage would be used to protect clients in the event of a breach of electronic health information.
 Shoreline's risk of such a breach is low due to internal safeguards and the nature of our work.